Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers

 \section{Introduction}

-We consider the multi-class classification problem under the framework of {\em Distributionally Robust Optimization (DRO)}, where the ambiguity set is defined via the Wasserstein metric \cite{gao2016distributionally,esfahani2018data}.
-We focus on developing {\em robust} classification algorithms that are immunized against the presence of outliers in the data, motivated by the fact that standard approaches, such as {\em Logistic Regression (LR)}, are vulnerable to contamination of the dataset by outliers.
-Robust models are desired in the scenarios where: $(i)$ the training data population differs significantly from the population to which the model shall be applied, e.g., {\em covariate shift} \cite{bickel2009discriminative}, \tcb{or even adversarial contamination of either training or test data}; and $(ii)$ we seek a model that works well over the entire data range of interest; or (iii) we value model performance in the less frequently occurring regions.
+We consider the robust multi-class classification problem under the framework of {\em Distributionally Robust Optimization (DRO)}, where the ambiguity set is defined via the Wasserstein metric \cite{gao2016distributionally,esfahani2018data}.
 Robust optimization has been widely used for inducing robustness to classification models \cite{el2003robust,bertsimas2018robust}.
-DRO, which minimizes the worst-case loss over a probabilistic ambiguity set, has received an increasing attention in recent years, due to its probabilistic interpretation of the uncertain data, tractability when assembled with certain metrics, and extraordinary performance observed on numerical examples.
+DRO, which minimizes the worst-case loss over a probabilistic ambiguity set, has received an increasing attention in recent years.
 The ambiguity set in DRO can be defined through moment constraints~\cite{Sim14}, or as a ball of distributions using some probabilistic distance function such as the Wasserstein distance \cite{esfahani2018data}.
-The Wasserstein DRO model has been extensively studied in the machine learning community; see, for example, \cite{chen2018robust,blanchet2019multivariate} for robustified regression models, \cite{sinha2017certifiable} for adversarial training in neural networks, and \cite{abadeh2015distributionally} for distributionally robust logistic regression. \cite{shafieezadeh2017regularization,gao2017wasserstein,OPT-026} provided a comprehensive analysis of the Wasserstein-based distributionally robust statistical learning \tcb{framework}.
+The Wasserstein DRO model has been extensively studied in the machine learning community \cite{chen2018robust,blanchet2019multivariate,sinha2017certifiable,abadeh2015distributionally,shafieezadeh2017regularization,gao2017wasserstein,OPT-026}.